Salty Taste in Chinese medicine

 If you would like to know more about the theory behind Chinese medicine, there’s lots about it on this site.

-I’ve written several books which are intended to show how, if you can set aside the usual way of thinking taught in the West, Chinese medicine can be applied to real health situations we all face.
+I’ve also written several books which show how, if you can set aside the usual way of thinking taught in the West, Chinese medicine can be applied to real health situations we all face.

 For example, my book – listed below – on ‘Qi Stagnation’ explains what happens when you are stressed.
 With this you probably have a tight or even wiry pulse.
 The book shows what you can do about it before you need to visit a doctor – or even an acupuncturist.